 The Council is taking steps to embed climate and environmental awareness in our decision making and actions.
 The Council aims to play our part in supporting the community to do the same.
 Find out more on our dedicated Responding to Climate Change page.

-Braunstone Town Council, in partnership with Blaby District Council, proposed that the area of Braunstone Village to the south of Braunstone Lane/Main Street (i.e. within the administrative area of Braunstone Town) be considered for designation as a Conservation Area to coincide with the already designated Conservation Area of Braunstone Village on the northern side of Braunstone Lane/Main Street (which falls within the administrative area of Leicester City).
+Braunstone Town Council, in partnership with Blaby District Council, have proposed that the area of Braunstone Village to the south of Braunstone Lane/Main Street (i.e. within the administrative area of Braunstone Town) be considered for designation as a Conservation Area to coincide with the already designated Conservation Area of Braunstone Village on the northern side of Braunstone Lane/Main Street (which falls within the administrative area of Leicester City).